marcelcure/FsnNodeHealthCheck/README.md

 # STEPS TO TAKE TO GET IT RUNNING

-FIRST:  change the parameters in FsnNodeHealth.py
+FIRST:  download the code to your home PC (either the zip or git clone), modify FsnNodeHealth.py for your email etc.

 SECOND: download fusion_health_server_VPS.py to your VPS :-